What Colors Coordinate with SW 6120 Believable Buff?

 Use your color palette as a guide when picking the color of any large piece of furniture like a sofa.
 Same with curtains or window treatments.
 Every time you repeat your 4 colors, whether as a solid (painted wall), a texture (flooring) or a pattern (fabric) you’re making this color thing work.
 Your home will thank you!

-Your 4 color palette can also be your go to decision maker when making those sometimes tough choices about what to buy, what to keep or what to get rid of in your home.
-Plus any one of these palettes would be a slam dunk for getting a home ready to sell.
+When making those sometimes tough choices about what to buy, what to keep or what to get rid of in your home use your color palette to help you decide.
+Any of these palettes would be a slam dunk for getting a home ready to sell.
 Neutral but not boring!

 Still not sure what color is right?
 A quick affordable solution is my Color Clarity service, why not try it?